-Testing of the assessment and care planning process took place during the summer of 2010 across 11 test sites and at 8 prototype sites in 2011 in collaboration with NHS Improvement.
-The work was evaluated and the results are summarised in the Assessment and Care Planning Annual report .
+Testing of the Holistic Needs Assessment and care planning process took place during the summer of 2010 across 11 test sites and at 8 prototype sites in 2010 in collaboration with NHS Improvement.
+The work was evaluated by Tribal (2011) and further testing by NHS Improvement followed in 2011 and 2012.
+Ipsos MORI (2012)

-The assessment and care planning projects are sponsored by Ciaran Devane, Chief Executive, Macmillan Cancer Support and are managed by Noeline Young, Macmillan Cancer Support.
+The Holistic Needs Assessment and care planning projects are sponsored by Ciaran Devane, Chief Executive, and the programme is managed by Jackie Rowe. email@example.com